James Riley (captain): Early life

 James Riley was born in Middletown, Connecticut on October 27, 1777.
 At age 15, he began serving as a cabin boy on a trading vessel in the West Indies.
 By age 20 he had become a ship captain.

 He married Phebe Miller in January 1802, and they had five children.

 Sufferings in Africa

 Riley led his crew through the Sahara Desert, after they were shipwrecked off the coast of contemporary Western Sahara in August 1815, and wrote a memoir about their ordeal.
 This true story describes how they came to be shipwrecked and their travails in the Sahara.
 The book, published in 1817 and originally titled Authentic Narrative of the Loss of the American Brig 'Commerce' by the 'Late Master and Supercargo' James Riley, is modernly republished as Sufferings in Africa.

-Lost in this unknown world, Captain Riley felt responsible for his crew and their safety.
-He told of the events leading to their capture by marauding Sahrawi natives who kept them as slaves.
-Horribly mistreated, they were beaten, sun-burnt, starved, and forced to drink their own and camel urine.
-A slave would be worked until close to death and then either traded or killed.